*ATTENTION*

 The Taxpayer may appeal the PTABOA action to the Indiana Board of Tax Review (IBTR).
 The taxpayer must file the Form 130 (Petition to IBTR for Review of Assessment) within 45 days of the date of the PTABOA decision mailing a copy of the petition to all parties involved.

-Personal Property Filing Requirements
+Personal Property Legislative Changes

 All business tangible property is also to be filed at this time.
 Leased property is included in these filing requirements.
 If the taxpayer has leased equipment in their possession or own property that has been leased to someone else, they must report this on a Form 103-N or 103-O.